 Going back to the drawing board… from the testing phase we will incorporate the ideas raised into the original design, or in the case of a major fail – we start from scratch.
 Each failure is a learning experience.
 The re-design stage may be longer than the original design phase.

 Once we have finalised a design, which might involve several further prototypes, tests and tweaks, we move the item into production.
-This involves re-tooling, creation of jigs and ordering of outsourced components, all from British suppliers.
+This involves re-tooling, creation of jigs and ordering of outsourced components.

 We can then brief our team on the A to Z production process.
 It is then time to get the lathes, mills and laser cutting machines programmed.